Tiago-TSG/tiago-tsg/README.md

 - ⚡ Fun fact: ...
 -->

-# Bem-vindo ao meu GitHub!
-(EM CONSTRUÇÃO) 🚧
+# Welcome to my GitHub!
+(UNDER CONSTRUCTION) 🚧

-## Sobre mim
+## About me

-Olá, sou um apaixonado por Tecnologia da Informação, com experiência de mais de 18 anos atuando no provisionamento e gerência de infraestrutura de TI.
-Atualmente, meu foco está nas áreas de Site Reliability Engineering (SRE), Devops Engineering, Platform Engineering e Cloud Engineering.
+Hello, I am passionate about Information Technology, with over 18 years of experience working in the provisioning and management of IT infrastructure.
+Currently, my focus is on the areas of Site Reliability Engineering (SRE), Devops Engineering, Platform Engineering and Cloud Engineering.

-# Minhas Estatísticas no GitHub
+# My GitHub Stats

 <div style="display: flex; align-items: center; justify-content: space-around;">
   <a href="https://github.com/Tiago-TSG">